JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 )
 ```

-A `Layer` is considered "weighted" if its underlying graph (`null_graph` argument) has been given the `IsWeighted` trait (traits throughout this package are implemented via from [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl), just like Graphs.jl does).
+A `Layer` is considered "weighted" if its underlying graph (`null_graph` argument) has been given the `IsWeighted` trait (traits throughout this package are implemented via [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl), just like Graphs.jl does).
 Since one may at any moment add a new weighted `Layer` to a `MultilayerGraph` (see below for details), the latter is always considered a "weighted graph", so it is given the `IsWeighted` trait.
 Thus, all `Layer`s and `Interlayer`s (collectively named "subgraphs" hereafter) must specify their `weighttype` as the last argument of their constructor, so the user may debug their weight matrices immediately after construction.
 As better specified below, all subgraphs that are meant to be part of the same `MultilayerGraph` must have the same `weighttype`.

 Before instantiating `Layer`s, we define an utility function to ease randomization: